Compress PDF

 How much can I reduce my PDF file size?

-Results vary depending on the content.
-PDFs with many high-resolution images can often be reduced by 50-80%.
-Documents that are mostly text typically see smaller reductions of 10-30%, since text already takes up very little space.
+Results vary by content type.
+PDFs with many high-resolution images can often be reduced by 50–80%.
+Documents that are mostly text typically see smaller reductions of 10–30%, since text data is already compact.
+Scanned PDFs with unoptimized image streams can see some of the largest reductions.

 Will compression make my PDF look blurry?

-At low and medium compression levels, the quality loss is usually imperceptible for most uses like emailing or web sharing.
-High compression may produce visible artifacts in photographs, but text and vector graphics remain sharp at all levels.
+At low and medium compression levels, quality loss is usually imperceptible for screen viewing and emailing.
+High compression may produce visible JPEG artifacts in photographs at close inspection, but text and vector graphics remain sharp at all levels because they are not rasterized.

 Why does compression require server processing?

-PDF compression uses Ghostscript, a powerful engine that needs to run as a native application.
-It cannot run in a web browser.
-Your file is sent securely to our server, processed, and the server copy is deleted the moment the result is returned to you.
+PDF compression uses Ghostscript, a powerful native application engine that cannot run inside a web browser.
+Your file is sent securely over HTTPS to our server, processed in seconds, and the server-side copy is deleted the moment the compressed result is returned to your browser.

 Can I set an exact target file size?

 Yes.
 Enter your desired size in MB and the tool will perform multiple compression passes to get as close as possible.
-If the target is unrealistically small for the document content, it will return the best achievable result and let you know.
+If the target is unrealistically small for the document's content, it will return the best achievable result and notify you that the target could not be fully reached.

 Does compression remove or damage text in the PDF?